rhamenator/ai-scraping-defense/docs/architecture.md

 logs to `/var/log/suricata/eve.json`.
 Alerts are forwarded to the Escalation Engine by `src/util/suricata_manager.py`.

+The configuration includes a small rule file `ddos.rules` that looks for common HTTP floods and SYN storms.
+When these signatures match Suricata emits an alert which the manager forwards to the escalation engine for blocking.

 ### Activation Steps

 1. **Docker Compose** – Start the service alongside the stack: